Causal Inference for Social Discrimination Reasoning: Introduction

 \section{Introduction}

-In many countries, it is prohibited by law or it is considered unethical to make decisions regarding individuals or groups of individuals that are influenced by certain attributes of the individual or group such as race, gender, religion, or locality.
-Such attributes define protected social groups, and an unjustified unfavorable decision for members of the protected group is considered discriminatory.
-Consequently, a key requirement of law enforcement agencies, anti-discrimination organizations, and decision makers is to quantify, discovery, and understand discrimination in an objective way starting from historical decision records.
+Discrimination can be instilled in automated decision-making systems at several places: it can be learned from training data; it can be a side-effect of biased algorithms; or, it can arise from ``dumb-smart" programs that are used in contexts they are not designed or tested for.
+Understanding and mitigating forms of bias in data/web mining systems, and discrimination against protected social groups in particular, has been a growing research field in the last years, due to mounting awareness and concerns \footnote{See e.g.,~the AI Now report on \textit{Discriminating Systems}, April 2019 (\href{https://ainowinstitute.org/discriminatingsystems.pdf}{https://ainowinstitute.org}).}.

-Recently, there has been much research on discrimination discovery using data mining approaches \cite{RR2014}.
-However, this research largely ignores the fact that observational approaches in data analysis may produce biased results.
-For example, in a hiring database a naive analysis may reveal that a larger proportion of males have been offered a job than females.
-This conclusion will be biased if it is known that a larger fraction of males obtain the necessary qualification for the job than females.
-Hence, qualification confounds or biases the observed difference in hiring rates between males and females.
-Qualification is a confounding variable in this analysis as it can predict both hiring decision and gender of an applicant.
-It can also be thought of as an explanatory attribute that explains the preference for males for the job.
+The large body of research on discrimination and fairness ~\cite{Barocas2016,RR2014}, however, largely ignores that reasoning on observational data through correlation analysis may produce biased results, due to {\em confounding variables}.
+Consider, e.g., the well-known UC Berkeley gender bias case~\cite{Bickel1975}: the admission outcomes for the fall of 1973 seemed to show that men were more likely than women to be admitted, a large difference indicating a potential discrimination.
+But dis-aggregating the numbers by the different departments, it emerged a ``small but statistically significant bias in favor of women'', due to fact that women tended to apply to competitive departments, whereas men tended to apply to less-competitive departments.
+Hence, the department confounds or biases the observed difference in admittance rates for males and females.
+The department here is a confounding variable because it is correlated both with the admittance decision and the gender of an applicant.
+It can also be thought of as an explanatory attribute that explains the overall preference for males, revealing that, in this case, gender discrimination did not occur.
 In a given analysis, there may be several confounding variables, and it is essential that their effect is minimized while estimating discrimination.
-In the previous example, there is a need to estimate, instead, the \emph{causal} effect of gender on the hiring decision.
+Once accounted for confounding variables, we can reason on the \emph{causal} effect of, say, gender, on the admittance decision.